-FE/BR is an abbreviated version of the term Forced Entry and Ballistic Resistant or Forced Entry and Bullet Resistant.
-FeBr doors are tested by the U.S. Department of State and then classified by standardized ratings that describe how they withstand various levels of force exerted upon them by people and breaching tools as well as how capable they are at protecting against firearms.
+FE/BR, sometimes designated as FEBR, is an abbreviated version of the term Forced Entry and Ballistic Resistant or Forced Entry and Bullet Resistant.
+FeBr doors are tested using standardized ratings that describe how they withstand various levels of force exerted upon them by people and breaching tools as well as how capable they are at protecting against firearms.

-FEBR doors are designed to protect against two categories of threat – people, machines, or tools attempting to forcibly open the door and projectiles fired from weapons with the goal to penetrate the door.
+FE/BR doors are designed to protect against two categories of threat – people, machines, or tools attempting to forcibly open the door and projectiles fired from weapons with the goal to penetrate the door.
 Non-FEBR products may protect against one of these threats but not both.

-FEBR doors are rated by the U.S. Department of State (US DOS), ASTM (formerly American Society for Testing and Materials), and UL (formerly Underwriters Laboratories).
+FEBR doors are rated by the U.S. Department of State (US DOS), ASTM International (formerly American Society for Testing and Materials), and UL (formerly Underwriters Laboratories).
 Within the US DOS standard SD-STD-01.01 Rev G (amended), doors are confirmed to have withstood assault by a specific weapon for a particular duration of time.
 ASTM and UL also have levels of protection determined by how long a door can withstand force from specific weapons and quantifiable force for a length of time.

 No. Attack resistant doors are tested differently, focusing less on stopping a bullet and more on being able to continue to operate properly and secure the doorway AFTER being shot multiple times (up to 60 rounds).
 Simply put: does the door still work and remain locked to prevent entry by an intruder.